-Laboratorio di Geomatica of the DIET Department of the University of Pavia.
+There is a high-quality GPS network, constituted of 13 vertices.
+It includes a GPS permanent reference station operated by the Laboratorio di Geomatica of the DIET Department of the University of Pavia.
 There are many different cartographies concerning Pavia.
 Their scales range from 1:500 to 1:100000.
 Concerning laser scanning, there are several datasets acquired with different sensors: Optech 1210, Toposys I, Optech 3033.
 There are also several check areas constituted of GPS and classical ground surveying measurements of flat areas, such as tennis courts and car parks, ramps and also sections of terrain.

-Finally there are many ground control/check points.
+Finally there are many ground control and check points.
 There are around 180 artificial ones (AGCP) which are white squares of 35 cm.
-They homogeneously cover the whole test site, which is 6×4.5 km wide, as the following Figure 1 shows.
+They homogeneously cover the whole test site, which is 6 x 4.5 km wide.